What Is Personal Branding: 4 Ways To Leverage It To Become A Remarkable Leader

 You may not have given a talk on TEDx yet, but if you want your audience to know you as a speaker, taking your message to the stage is a great way to articulate your brand.
 In addition, this ensures you can record your message and post it on your website as a visual example of who you are.

 Take the time to ask yourself what you want to represent and what you want others to know you for.
-This time is invaluable because it will help you in the next step.
+This time is invaluable because it will help you in the next step as you articulate what is personal branding and answer what is personal brand management.

 2. Grow Your Online Presence